businessmodelling/dev-test/README.md

 (**Note:** approximate time allocation to do the work is included in brackets)

-- Make the restaurant list more attractive for the end user _(15 to 20 Miutes)_
+- Make the restaurant list more attractive for the end user _(15 to 20 Minutes)_

 - The user should be able to filter restaurants efficiently and consistently via a number of options:

   - Through the tags:
-    - which should be displayed alphabetically _(5 Miutes)_
+    - which should be displayed alphabetically _(5 Minutes)_
-    - Multiple tags can be selected at a time _(10 Miutes)_
+    - Multiple tags can be selected at a time _(10 Minutes)_
-    - No duplicate tags should be shown _(5 Miutes)_
+    - No duplicate tags should be shown _(5 Minutes)_
-    - Correcting functional erorrs in this section of work _(10 Miutes)_
+    - Correcting functional erorrs in this section of work _(10 Minutes)_
-  - Through the family friendly and vegan options, which should check the relevant flags on the restaurant _(10 Miutes)_
+  - Through the family friendly and vegan options, which should check the relevant flags on the restaurant _(10 Minutes)_

 - Add basic rating functionality to the API and frontend:

-  - Only signed in users should be able to rate a restaurant _(Front-end: 30 minutes) (Backend: 30 Minutes)_
+  - Only signed in users should be able to rate a restaurant _(Front-end: 30 Minutes) (Backend: 30 Minutes)_
     - The rating should be restricted between 1 and 5
-  - Recalculate the average restaurant rating when a new rating is applied _(10 Miutes)_
+  - Recalculate the average restaurant rating when a new rating is applied _(10 Minutes)_
-  - Display the average restaurant rating on the restaurant list _(Front-end: 5 minutes) (Backend: 5 Minutes)_
+  - Display the average restaurant rating on the restaurant list _(Front-end: 5 minutes) (Back-end: 5 Minutes)_
-  - Only one rating per user per restaurant should be allowed, but they are allowed to change their rating _(5 Miutes)_
+  - Only one rating per user per restaurant should be allowed, but they are allowed to change their rating _(5 Minutes)_